Skip to content

 Conclusion

-What is not negotiable is the sequence of station development: antenna system quality first, feedline and component ratings confirmed, RF exposure evaluation completed — and then, if additional power is genuinely warranted, a linear amplifier added to a station that is ready to use it well.
+The better sequence is straightforward: antenna system quality first, feed-line and component ratings confirmed, RF exposure evaluation completed — and then, if more transmitted power is still warranted, add an amplifier to a station that is ready to use it well.